roytang/blog/content/notes/2014/03/449166682485846017/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/449166682485846017/
+title: ''
 ---

-RT [@RonJeffries](https://twitter.com/RonJeffries/): is your code hard to work with?
+is your code hard to work with?

 THEN REFACTOR IT